treeverse/lakeFS/design/accepted/gc_plus/gc-plus-cloud.md

 We should have to ability to control the MUGC for the user - change configuration, or stop it.

 ### Permissions
-Create default UGC user with permissions for every new cloud env (The permissions to Enigma was added to the GC user)
+Create default UGC user with permissions for every new cloud env (The permissions to the existing users was added to the GC user)
 - lakeFS permissions - prepare uncommitted gc
 - Bucket permissions - role to list, write, delete (can get the same role as the GC)